T

 PaceStandard

-This 2-day Toronto itinerary balances iconic sights with local experiences, focusing on culinary delights, vibrant neighborhoods, and unique shopping.
-You'll explore historic markets, trendy streets, and enjoy stunning city views, with opportunities to immerse yourselves in Toronto's diverse culture and food scene.
+This 2-day Toronto itinerary balances iconic sights with local experiences, focusing on culinary delights, vibrant neighborhoods, and cultural immersion.
+You'll explore historic markets, unique shopping districts, and enjoy stunning city views, with opportunities to discover local art and taste diverse cuisines.
+The pace is balanced, allowing for leisurely exploration and spontaneous discoveries, perfect for couples seeking a mid-tier travel experience.

 Day 1 · Toronto